Easy ground beef enchilada recipe with red sauce that is so simple to throw together for a healthy weeknight meal. So delicious.

 - 2.25 oz can sliced black olives

-Pour the second can of red enchilada sauce over the rolled enchiladas, then sprinkle the rest of the shredded cheddar cheese, followed by chopped spring onions and sliced black olives.
+Pour the second can of red enchilada sauce and the remaining ½ cup of salsa over the rolled enchiladas.
+Then sprinkle the rest of the shredded cheddar cheese, followed up with the chopped spring onions and sliced black olives.

 Cook for 20-25 minutes in a 350 degree oven.
 Leftovers of this dish are fabulous the next day.
 Store in the fridge with plastic wrap tightly around the top of the dish to retain freshness.